-A BD firstlight is perhaps the best bivy tent at the moment, but doesn’t do the same job as a bothy bag, plus it’s much more costly (a bothy bag will get a thrashing as you hunker down on sharp rocky ledges, or kick around inside it with your crampons on).
+A BD firstlight is perhaps the best bivy tent at the moment but doesn’t do the same job as a bothy bag, plus it’s much more costly (a bothy bag will get a thrashing as you hunker down on sharp rocky ledges, or kick around inside it with your crampons on).
 Put it this way, if I was heading up on a push ascent on some route, and hoping not to bivy then I’d leave the tent and bivy bag, and go with a bothy bag and blanket (rap 2 blankets over you and your partner).
-On a big multi day route, then I’d go with a tent and one bivy bag, both sleeping in the tent when possible, and using it as a bivy bag when on small ledges (one person gets the tent to use as a bivy bag, while the other gets the bivy bag).
+On a big multi-day route, then I’d go with a tent and one bivy bag, both sleeping in the tent when possible, and using it as a bivvy bag when on small ledges (one person gets the tent to use as a bivy bag, while the other gets the bivy bag).
 If need be, you can pull the tent over both climbers like a giant bivy bag (sat when sat on a small side by side ledge).

-On choice of bivy bags, for mountain use get one with a good cowl (I’ve brewed up under a bivy bag cowl with a jet boil), and is fully breathable (avoid PU bottomed models).
-Quit a few are designed just for camping (no cowl), or are too short for bivying (you have to be able to sit up and have plenty of room.
+On the choice of bivy bags, for mountain use get one with a good cowl (I’ve brewed up under a bivy bag cowl with a jet boil), and is fully breathable (avoid PU bottomed models).
+Quite a few are designed just for camping (no cowl), or are too short for bivying (you have to be able to sit up and have plenty of room.
 Low weight may be down to cutting the bag slim, and many suffer from this problem.
-Problem is a fully waterproof bivy bag cost about the same as a bivy tent!
-There are very few top end mountain bivy bags on the market, with the top waterproof one being the Wild Things bivy sack and the the BD Twilight, which is probably the top pick for price and weight and like the Firestlight, has been used on some very hard - and hard to sleep on - routes over the last few years.
+The problem is a fully waterproof bivy bag cost about the same as a bivy tent!
+There are very few top-end mountain bivy bags on the market, with the top waterproof one being the Wild Things bivy sack and the the BD Twilight, which is probably the top pick for price and weight and like the Firestlight, has been used on some very hard - and hard to sleep on - routes over the last few years.